-This lecture teaches technical basics of information systems and addresses students that want to gain technical knowledge of information systems for IT-related jobs or Master studies.
-The lecture covers basic principles of a computer's operations and programming, and gives an introduction to standard algorithms, data structures, and networking.
-Based on IS 301, the lecture further introduces into software engineering.
-Topics of the lecture are:
+This course studies the technical basics of information systems.
+It addresses students who want to gain technical knowledge of information systems for IT-related jobs or Master studies.
+The lecture covers the basic principles of a computer's operations and programming, and gives an introduction to standard algorithms and data structures.

+The topics of the module include: